DevVaish/QueryDashboard/README.md

 To complete this project, you need to create the following files and directories:

-QueryDashboard/

-│── app/                      # Main application logic and components

-│── components/               # Reusable React components

-│── hooks/                    # Custom React hooks for state and side effects

-│── lib/                      # Utility functions and libraries

-│── public/                   # Static assets (images, fonts, etc.)

-│── styles/                   # Styling files (Tailwind CSS or Material-UI)

-│── .gitignore                # Git ignore file

-│── README.md                 # Project documentation

-│── components.json           # Component metadata/configuration

-│── next.config.mjs           # Next.js configuration file

-│── package-lock.json         # npm dependencies lock file

-│── package.json              # Project metadata and dependencies

-│── pnpm-lock.yaml            # pnpm dependencies lock file

-│── postcss.config.mjs        # PostCSS configuration

-│── tailwind.config.ts        # Tailwind CSS configuration

-│── tsconfig.json             # TypeScript configuration
+📂- **app/**: Contains the main application logic and components. 📂- **components/**: Holds reusable React components used throughout the application. 📂- **hooks/**: Includes custom React hooks to manage state and side effects. 📂- **lib/**: Stores utility functions and libraries that support the application's functionality. 📂- **public/**: Contains static assets such as images, fonts, and other publicly accessible resources. 📂- **styles/**: Includes styling files, likely using Tailwind CSS or Material-UI, to define the application's appearance. -- **.gitignore**: Specifies files and directories that should be ignored by Git version control. -- **README.md**: Provides an overview of the project, including objectives, features, and setup instructions. -- **components.json**: Potentially lists component metadata or configurations used in the project. -- **next.config.mjs**: Configuration file for Next.js, indicating that the project uses the Next.js framework. -- **package-lock.json**: Records the exact versions of npm dependencies installed. -- **package.json**: Contains project metadata, scripts, and a list of dependencies. -- **pnpm-lock.yaml**: Similar to package-lock.json but specific to the pnpm package manager. -- **postcss.config.mjs**: Configuration for PostCSS, a tool for transforming CSS with JavaScript plugins. -- **tailwind.config.ts**: Configuration file for Tailwind CSS, used to customize design aspects. -- **tsconfig.json**: Configuration file for TypeScript, specifying compiler options and project settings.

 ## *🛠️ Installation & Usage*